 5- Research The Preferences And Needs Of Employees:

 You have to balance an organization’s performance objectives and goals with the personal preferences and needs of the corporate learners you are teaching and working with.
 Do on-the-job observation, conduct individual interviews, and send surveys out so you can identify the specifics they need from your corporate training exercises.
 What sort of tools and technology do they prefer?

 How familiar are they with technology in general?
 Do they resist blended learning styles?
 Or do they have the capacity to jump in?
+Especially during this post-COVID time when some of the employees still prefer to work from home, let’s make them feel not less important.
+TrainingByteSize has a whitepaper that looks into exactly that – Have Learning Styles In Training And Development Adapted In The COVID Age?
 You also have to figure out special requirements that might need to be met.
 Some employees might have learning disabilities, need subtitles, or even speak something other than English as their primary language.

 6- Cultivate A Community Of Blended Learning:

 Employees need to feel like they’re part of a bigger community which supports training assisted by technology.
 One highly effective way to make this happen is through the cultivation of a blended learning culture in which employees not only participate but actively collaborate.
 Create an Internet forum as a place where employees can communicate are ask questions with their instructors and colleagues around the clock.
 The right social media strategy means that employees will also have the opportunity to get routine updates and have another place to share their thoughts.